fragaLY/performance-researches/README.md

 * I disabled all application levels caches to get clear performance metrics of the server as it is;
 * The database and application are running in the same network to avoid net lags and penalties;
+* The fetching strategy is `EAGER`.
+First, to do a higher load and non-optimized queries to database.
+Second, not to spend time to setup entity graphs.
 * The average time to boot up the service will not depend on the database structure due to the fact that I am not using any database migration tools such as [Flyway](https://flywaydb.org/) or [Liquibase](https://www.liquibase.org/);
 * All database structures had been already prepared and filled with faked data;
 * As a load testing tool I chose [Gatling](https://gatling.io/);